luna-c/luna-c.github.io/_posts/2015-06-22-Harpooning-the-Whale.md

 So I got that amazing feeling of successfully programming a solution x1000.
 Creating this program expanded the levels of enjoyment and understanding I derive from programming.

-You can find my full program [here](https://github.com/luna-c/moby-dick-word-analysis).
+You can find my complete program [here](https://github.com/luna-c/moby-dick-word-analysis).
 This blog is associated with **lunacy** for a reason!